What is the TOR Language Exam?

 The TOR (Tool of Research) Language Exam, is a required examination set up by your graduate program and administered by CLEAR to evaluate your reading ability to perform primary research in a language other than English.

 CLEAR administers exams in the following languages:

 - Chinese (Simplified & Traditional)

-If the language you want to be examined in is not listed above, please contact your academic advisor for options on setting up alternate testing.
+If the language you want to be examined in is not listed above, please contact your academic advisor for options on setting up external testing.

-All exams are administered in person, in a proctored setting, via a computerized platform.
+All exams are administered in a proctored setting, via a computerized platform.